socialstuff-org/socialstuff-org.github.io/usecases/user/send-file.md

             <strong>Description</strong>
         </td>
         <td>
-            A user selects a file and send it to an other user.
+            An actor selects a file and send it to an other user.
         </td>
     </tr>
     <tr>